 Trevose enjoys the distinction of being ranked in Golf World magazine’s Top 100 Golf Courses in the British Isles - it really is a must play course!

 Restrictions: Offer is based 2-4 golfers.
 Play Mon-Fri after 2pm.
-No play Sat and Sun.
-Please telephone 24 hours in advance.
+Please telephone 24 hours in advance to book, all tee times are subject to availability.
 Handicap Certificates are required for the Championship Course.

 Green Fee Rates: £40 (Nov 1st -Dec 22nd & Jan 5th - Feb 28th), £60-£70 (Dec 23rd - Jan 4th, Mar 1st - Apr 30th & Oct 1st - Oct 31st ) & £77-£87 (May 1st - Sept 30th)